-Before the earthquakes, Christchurch City Council enjoyed steady growth in its ratepayer base of around 1 per cent a year, resulting in a \$3 million increase to rates revenue each year.
-However, this growth declined in recent years due to slower natural population growth (i.e. subdivisions, residential and commercial building activity) and the demolition of earthquake-damaged properties.
+Before the earthquakes, Christchurch City Council enjoyed steady growth of around 1 per cent a year in its ratepayer base, resulting in a \$3 million increase to rates revenue each year.
+This growth declined in the years following the earthquake due to slower natural population growth (i.e. subdivisions, residential and commercial building activity) and the demolition of earthquake-damaged properties.
 Since September 2010 the city's capital value has reduced by \$2.29 billion as a result of 4,200 residential demolitions (value \$1.25 billion) and 1,350 commercial demolitions (valued at \$1.04 billion).
 An additional \$2.38 billion of capital value has been lost in the residential red zone through a combination of demolition and the devaluation of 7,000 properties (to 10% of their previous value) as part of the 2013 citywide revaluation.
-It had been expected that the rebuild/recovery from the earthquakes would have occurred at a greater pace than has occurred.
-Up until June 2014 the number and value of demolitions exceeded the number of properties being built or rebuilt.
+In the period up until June 2014 the number and value of demolitions exceeded the number of properties being built or rebuilt.
 The outcome of this is that existing ratepayers have faced a higher rates increase than if there had been normal growth.

-Capital value growth returned to and surpassed historical levels during 2014-15.
-Higher growth continued during 2015-16 and is expected to continue to accelerate in these early years of the LTP as both the residential and commercial rebuild of the City takes shape.
+In 2014-15, capital value growth returned to and surpassed historical levels.
+Higher growth continued during 2015-16 and is expected to continue to accelerate in the early years of the LTP as both the residential and commercial rebuild of the City takes shape.
 In 2018-19 growth is expected to return to pre-earthquake levels when it is assumed that the residential rebuild and repair programme will be complete.
 Commercial capital value is expected to grow rapidly in the early years.
 The expected growth is centred within the Four Avenues and dominated by office, retail, industrial and accommodation sectors.
 From 2018-19 it is expected growth will track long-term household and population growth forecasts for the remainder of the Plan period.

 Through an Order in Council, the Government has given Council the ability to decrease rates for a property the month after it is demolished and to increase rates the month following a rebuild or new build.
-This Order in Council was originally due to expire in June 2016 but it is expected that it will be extended through to June 2018.
+This Order in Council was originally due to expire in June 2016 but has been extended through to June 2018.
 Once the Order in Council finally expires, Council will revert to making alterations to rating unit valuations on an annual basis in line with the rest of New Zealand.

 The following Capital Value Growth index demonstrates the slowdown and loss in capital value with the dotted line representing the expected growth in the city before the earthquakes hit.
-The red line shows the growth path that is assumed through this LTP.
+The red line shows the growth path that is assumed through this Amended LTP.